am0032/Unravelling-Temporal-Patterns/README.md

 Tab3: Machine Learning - RQA and Network Measures
 ![image](https://github.com/am0032/Unravelling-Temporal-Patterns/assets/123314532/cb762f03-fc0a-45a4-9925-7ac60e4b1cab)

+The Train Test split button splits your combined data into two files for training and testing in an 80-20 ratio respectively and it is randomly split as well.

 In this tab, you can perform machine learning tasks related to RQA and network measures:

-The Train/Test button trains and evaluates various machine learning models, such as Random Forest, Decision Tree, SVM (Linear and RBF), and KNN.
-When clicked it will ask the user to select the sorted Excel file from before.
+The Train/Test button trains and evaluates various machine learning models, such as Random Forest, Decision Tree, SVM, Logistic Regression, and KNN.
+When clicked it will ask the user to select the train and test excel files those were created using the train-test split button.
 It also saves the trained models using Joblib in the same location as the sorted Excel file.

 #### Tab-4